 Polluted stormwater runoff is the number one cause of poor water quality in streams and rivers in Northern Virginia.
-As stormwater runs off city streets, suburban yards and parking lots, it picks up pesticides and fertilizer from lawns, bacteria from pet waste, as well as petroleum and oil from driveways and parking lots.
+When it rains and water runs off city streets, suburban yards and parking lots, it picks up pesticides, grass clippings, and fertilizer from lawns, bacteria from pet waste, as well as petroleum and oil from driveways and parking lots.
 Don't forget about the sediment from construction sites or the litter and cigarette butts from the sidewalk.
+All of this pollution enters the storm drains on the street and is discharged directly to a stream.
+It is not filtered or sent to a sanitary sewage facility.